Lucodivo/NoopScenes/README.md

 they are wonderful at and use a better tool for things they aren't.

 ### Standards
-This project makes an attempt at a standardization for input/output of GLSL shaders, where consistency is valued over absolute best convention.
+*In this project, consistency is often valued over absolute best convention.*

+#### Dimensions
+- Any dimensions/positions in the code will always refer to length in meters

-#### Vertex Shader Input/Output Variables
+#### Vertex & Fragment Shaders
+- Using binding points for uniform buffer objects requires us to use at least GLSL #version 420

 Vertex attribute input variables:
 - According to documentation for glGet, GL_MAX_VERTEX_ATTRIBS must be at least 16.
-- I am currently reserving the first four indices and will be using the following naming convention.
+- Four indices are reserved and will be using the following naming convention.

 ```
 layout(location = 0) in vec3 inPos;